-Many History course assignments require students to consult peer-reviewed/scholarly articles in leading History Journals.
+Many History course assignments require students to consult peer-reviewed/scholarly articles in leading academic History journals.
 In addition, many will also go beyond that requirement and ask you to only consult peer-reviewed articles authored by a historian.
 The information below will help you learn more about how to identify peer-reviewed articles and how to best determine if an author holds a PhD in History.

 To determine if the author or a book or article is/was a historian you will need to conduct research on the author.